em-bst/graph-neural-networks/REPORT.md

 Here, we have $m_{ji} = ψ(X_i, X_j)$.
 The difference with attention layers is that the values $m_{ji}$ only are used to compute $h_i$, and they are not just weights like with other layers.

-For this project, during the first phase of Graph Neural Network implementation, we will use Graph Attention layers in the architecture of the model.
+There are many different layers available in the *PyTorch Geometric* package, and for this project, during the first phase of Graph Neural Network implementation, we will use Graph Attention layers in the architecture of the model.

 #### *3c - Pooling layers*